hexiro/autorequests/README.md

 ```
   --return-text         Makes the generated method's responses return .text instead of .json()
-  --single-quote        Uses single quotes instead of double quotes
   --no-headers          Removes all headers from the operation
   --no-cookies          Removes all cookies from the operation
-  --compare             Compares the previously generated files to the new files
   --parameters          Replaces hardcoded params, json, data, etc with parameters that have default values
 ```